equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 ## Reasons why I don't use it anymore

 Reason why I stopped using Chromebook was partly due to keyboard faulty on my Chrombook.
-One thing to remmember is that Chromebooks are cheap so simetimes the hardware suffers due to the price.
+One thing to remember is that Chromebooks are cheap so sometimes the hardware suffers due to the price.
 After that it took me a while to schedule a replacement it so I kinda switch to old PC habits.